riddhimaniktalia/ie1-basic-stats/README.md

 build.xml:17 Unable to find a javac compiler;
 ```
 Make sure that you have a JDK installed and that the JAVA_HOME environment variable is properly set.

+#5 adding new line to just checkout revert and reset
+#5 change number 2: to add further changes to the file